Yogesh-Singh-Gadwal/Blynk_for_DHT-11/README.txt

 #4.
 Get your Auth-Token on mail and use it in the code wherever required.

 #5.
+Sign up in your Adafruit account and create feeds for TEMPERATURE and HUMIDITY

+#6. create dashboard for the feeds.

+#7.
 Put the required details in the ".ino" file, and make changes in the "config.h" file.

-#6.
+#8.
 Burn the ".ino" file to your ESP8266.

-#7.
-Open your Blynk App and start receiving data there.
+#9.Open your Blynk App and start receiving data there.